-The threat of a client leaving is ever-present, regardless of how good your products or services are.
+The threat of a client leaving is ever-present, regardless of how good your products or SEO service is.
 Sometimes, it will stem from a slow decline, and sometimes, it will come from out of the blue.
 Either way, it can range from annoying to devastating, and it will take your agency considerable time and effort to fully recover.

 If you want to prevent this scenario, or mitigate it as much as possible, you have to understand why clients might leave you in the first place, and work proactively to prevent those motivations from ever fully forming.